-G.722 Outstanding voice quality.
+- G.722 Outstanding voice quality.
 The G.722 wideband voice codec works at the same bit rate as PCMA/PCMU (64 kbit/s per voice connection) but at a higher sampling rate (16 kHz).

-To enable wideband connections via G.722 you have to activate the codec explicitly on the Telephony - VoIP page (page 66)

-- PCMA/ (Pulse Code Modulation) Excellent voice quality (comparable with ISDN).
-The required - PCMU bandwidth is 64 kbit/s per voice connection.
+To enable wideband connections via G.722 you have to activate the codec explicitly on the Telephony VoIP page (→ p.
+83) - PCMA/ (Pulse Code Modulation) Excellent voice quality (comparable with ISDN).
+The required bandwidth is 64 kbit/s per voice connection.

 PCMA (G.711 a law): Used in Europe and most countries outside of USA.
 PCMU (G.711 μ law): Used in USA.